 The best viewing spots include the Grótta lighthouse on the Seltjarnarnes peninsula and Öskjuhlíð hill at the base of the Perlan Museum.

 For an even better chance to see them, consider joining a guided Northern Lights tour.
-These excursions take you to prime viewing locations into the countryside where there's less light pollution.
+These excursions take you to prime viewing locations outside the city where there's less light pollution.

 Bundle up, bring a hot chocolate, and get ready for one of nature's most mesmerizing shows!